riadhmankai/BingoLightning/README.md

 ## How to Get This Game

 Since this is a Salesforce DX project, you can simply clone the repo and use it directly within your environment.
-You can then push to scratch org, or deploy to your owrn sandbox using your preferred deployment tool.
-Alternatively, you can deploy the "mdapioutput" folder using your preferred deployment tool or the force.com CLI.
+You can then push it to scratch org, or deploy it to your owrn sandbox using your preferred deployment tool.
+Alternatively, you can deploy the "mdapioutput" zip file using your preferred deployment tool or the force.com CLI.